Living with Diabetes and Thriving

-What’s more shocking is that an estimated 86 million adults are currently living with prediabetes, a condition that is classified by higher than normal blood sugar levels.
-Diabetes presents special challenges but, when managed carefully, its negative impact can be mitigated.
-Below are some tips for living with diabetes.
+What’s more shocking is that an estimated 86 million adults are currently living with prediabetes, a condition classified by higher than normal blood sugar levels.
+Diabetes presents special challenges — particularly for seniors — but when managed carefully, its negative impact can be mitigated.

-If you are experiencing symptoms of diabetes or suspect you may have this condition, it’s important that you see your doctor.
+1. Work Closely With Your Doctor – If you are experiencing symptoms of diabetes or suspect you may have this condition, it’s important that you see your doctor.
 Your physician will likely advise certain lifestyle changes such as regular exercise and dietary restrictions, and he or she may also prescribe medications to help lower your blood sugar.
 As with any medical visit, be sure to prepare a list of any questions beforehand regarding the symptoms you are experiencing, your medications and any particular challenges you may be facing.

-Swings in blood sugar can cause dizziness, nausea, fatigue and shaking.
+4. Always Have Snacks or Glucose Tablets on Hand – Swings in blood sugar can cause dizziness, nausea, fatigue and shaking.
 As a diabetic, it’s important to understand that blood sugar swings may become a normal part of your life.
 Even medications that help lower blood sugar can cause you to have blood sugar lows.
 It’s important to always have a snack containing a small amount of carbs or sugar in your pocket or purse for times when your blood sugar starts to drop.
 Eating small snacks every two to three hours can prevent or minimize blood sugar swings.

-Exercise is beneficial for heart health and for lowering stress levels, but it’s also helpful for managing diabetes symptoms as it can significantly lower blood sugar levels.
+5. Get Moving – Exercise is beneficial for heart health and for lowering stress levels, but it’s also helpful for managing diabetes symptoms as it can significantly lower blood sugar levels.
 Walking, swimming and even chair fitness classes can help fight insulin resistance and improve nerve function, which is critical for those who are living with diabetes.